JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To not load the shuttle, set "LoadShuttle = 0".
 To set the shuttle model index, set "ShuttleModelIndex = value". value is an integer.
 The default value is 50 (Shuttle).
 To set the shuttle markings, set "ShuttleMarkings = value". value is an integer.
 The default value is 0.
+To set the shuttle animation, set "ShuttleAnimation = value". value is "Right", "Top", or "Bottom".
+The default value is "Right".
+To set the shuttle straight line animation length, set "ShuttleAnimationStraightLine = value". value is an integer.
+The default value is 0.
 To not load the droids, set "LoadDroids = 0".
 To set the Hangar Roof Crane position, set "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
 The values are integers.
 The default value for HangarRoofCranePositionY is 786.
 The default value for HangarRoofCranePositionZ is -282.
 To invert the hangar floor, set "IsHangarFloorInverted = 1".
 When set to 0, the floor is below the player craft.
 When set to 1, the floor is above the player craft.